Kristen Edmonds

-Kristen Nicole Edmonds (born May 22, 1987) is an American professional soccer player who plays for NJ/NY Gotham FC in the National Women's Soccer League (NWSL).
-She previously played for Stjarnan Women in Iceland, WFC Rossiyanka in Russia, and the Western New York Flash and Orlando Pride in the NWSL.
+Kristen Nicole Edmonds (born May 22, 1987) is an American professional soccer player.
+She previously played for Stjarnan in Iceland, WFC Rossiyanka in Russia, and the Western New York Flash, Orlando Pride, and Kansas City Current, and NJ/NY Gotham FC in the National Women's Soccer League (NWSL).

 College career

 Rutgers Scarlet Knights, 2005–2008

 Edmonds attended Rutgers University from 2005 to 2008 where she played for the Rutgers Scarlet Knights.
 During her freshman season, she became the first rookie to lead the team in scoring since Carli Lloyd.
 Edmonds scored six goals and recorded six assists.
 She was named the SoccerBuzz All-Region Freshman First Team.
 The following season, she scored two goals and recorded one assist in the 16 games in which she played.
 During her senior year, she was a starter in all 22 games, scored five goals and registered six assists.

 Club career

+After her collegiate career, Edmonds attended tryouts for Sky Blue FC twice but failed to make the roster.